Tyrrrz/Contextual/Readme.md

 }
 ```

-And then make use of it as shown here:
+And then consume it inside a cancellable operation:

 ```csharp
 HttpClient _httpClient = new HttpClient();